leddyd/BudgetApp/README.md

 # WeGonBudget
-Web development project for tracking and minimizing expenses using react (typescript) + vite and d3 (for interactive visualizations).
+Web development project for tracking and minimizing expenses using typescript (react + vite), d3, and firebase.

 # Package Dependencies
 ```